filipluca/Polygenic_SA_selection_in_the_UK_Biobank/README.md

-# Polygenic signals of sex differences in selection in the UK Biobank
+# Polygenic signals of sex differences in selection in humans from the UK Biobank

 Welcome!